Unibeautify/sparser/docs/tech-documentation.md

    - **record** - An object in *record format*.

 ### Lexers
-The lexers are stored in the *lexers* directory and are referrenced from the global `global.parseFramework.lexers` object, for instance: `global.parseFramework.lexers.markup(source)`.
+The lexers are stored in the *lexers* directory and are referrenced from the global `global.sparser.lexers` object, for instance: `global.sparser.lexers.markup(source)`.
 Each of the lexers receive a single argument of string data type.
 This input is the string to parse.

 Executing a different lexer from the starting lexer is simply a matter of calling the method and passing in the appropriate string to analyze.
 This is necessary in the case of JavaScript or CSS embedded inline in HTML or with languages like JSX/TSX.
 There is no need manage a return value or do anything.

-Simply executing the other lexer does everything you need and the framework appropriately manages all concerns of populating data and accounting for structure and nesting conditions.
+Simply executing the other lexer does everything you need and the application appropriately manages all concerns of populating data and accounting for structure and nesting conditions.
 This simplicity is necessary to ensure consistency in the *standard format* without corruption to the data in the parse object even when bouncing between the lexers recursively.
-The framework easily addresses all these concerns by keeping all management centralized and far removed from the logic in the lexer files.
+The application easily addresses all these concerns by keeping all management centralized and far removed from the logic in the lexer files.

 ## Ignore Code
 Parts of code can be ignored from parsing by sandwhiching that code between two comments.
 The first comment must start with `parse-ignore-start` and the second comment must contain `parse-ignore-end`.
 For example: